 Delivery conditions are established in the tender dossier choosing between two options.
 The first one is DDP (Delivery Duty Paid), according to Incoterms established by the International Chamber of Commerce in 2010 (Art.
 16 General Conditions).
 DDP sets the widest obligation for the seller in respect of transportation and loss risks and damage associated with the goods: "the seller delivers the goods when the goods are placed at the disposal of the buyer, cleared for import on the arriving means of transport ready for unloading at the named place of destination.
 The seller bears all the costs and risks involved in bringing the goods to the place of destination and has an obligation to clear the goods not only for export but also for import, to pay any duty for both export and import and to carry out all customs formalities."
-This means that the seller delivers the goods to the buyer, cleared for import and not unloaded from any arriving means of transport at the named place of destination.
+This means that the seller delivers the goods to the buyer, cleared for import at the named place of destination.

 The alternative Incoterms, which need to be specified in article 16 of Special Conditions (when so indicated in the instructions to tenderers), would be DAP (Delivered At Place): "the seller delivers when the goods are placed at the disposal of the buyer on the arriving means of transport ready for unloading at the named place of destination.
 The seller bears all risks involved in bringing the goods to the named place."
 This means that the buyer bears all risks and costs of import clearance at the port or at the border of the agreed place of destination, whereas customs clearance for export is on the seller, differently from DDP.
-DAP proves to be a favorable option especially when the Financing Agreement foresees an exemption of import duties.
+DAP proves to be a favorable option especially when the Financing Agreement foresees an exemption of import duties (usually the case under the EDF), by relieving the seller from often lengthy customs formalities.

 Unloading is not included in the Incoterms delivery conditions; however it is already foreseen in article 15.1 of the General Conditions.
-Nevertheless when it is required, it should also be added in the instructions to tenderers and in the Special Conditions of the contract.
+Nevertheless when it is required (and it is strongly encouraged to do it), it should also be added in the instructions to tenderers and in the Special Conditions of the contract.
 Further requirements for liability and insurance may also be introduced in Special Conditions article 12.